D&D 5e Guide: Cover Rules Explained

 Total Cover is a unique state that isn’t always better than Three-Quarters because it gives a different benefit.

-Read Also: Ray of Sickness 5e D&D Guide
+Read Also: Spike Growth 5e D&D Guide

 Remember that a creature only benefits from the highest, most protective level of cover that is available.